bokern/ics_hdps/README.md

   - Allows comparison of balance achieved with different HDPS covariate sets
   - Outputs results to CSV files for further analysis

+6. Plot of ORs and CIs adding HDPS covariates one-by-one (plot_or_covariates_one_by_one.R)
+  - generates line graph of OR and CI with covariate rank on the x axis.

 **Usage**
 The scripts are designed to work with propensity score analysis outputs from HDPS models.
 Common configuration parameters include:\
 k: Number of covariates (e.g., 100, 250, 500, 750, 1000)\